Labyrinth (1986 film): Books

 Since its release, a number of books based on Labyrinth have been published.
 The Goblins of Labyrinth is a book containing Brian Froud's concept art for the film with descriptions by Terry Jones.
 It was published in 1986 and reissued in a deluxe expanded 20th anniversary edition in 2006.
 A concurrent novelization of the film was written by British author A. C. H. Smith which, along with Smith's novelization of The Dark Crystal, was reprinted with illustrations and Jim Henson's notes by Archaia Publishing in 2014.
 The film was adapted into picture book form as Labyrinth: The Storybook, written by Louise Gikow with illustrations by Bruce McNally, and Labyrinth: The Photo Album, written by Rebecca Grand with photographs taken by John Brown from the film set.
 Other tie-in adaptations included a read-along storybook produced by Buena Vista Records, which came with either a 7" 33⅓ RPM record or cassette tape.

 In 2019, Boom!
 Studios published Labyrinth: A Discovery Adventure, a hidden picture book illustrated by Laura Langston and Kate Sherron.
 Macmillan published Labyrinth: The ABC Storybook, an alphabet book by Luke Flowers, in 2020.
-Insight Kids published Labyrinth: Straight to the Castle, an interactive pop-up book for preschoolers by Erin Hunting, in 2021, and will release Labyrinth: Goodnight, Goblin King, a bedtime story book, in September 2023.
+Insight Kids published Labyrinth: Straight to the Castle, an interactive pop-up book for preschoolers by Erin Hunting, in 2021, and released Labyrinth: Goodnight, Goblin King, a bedtime story book, in September 2023.
 In 2022, Insight Editions published Labyrinth: Bestiary, an in-universe "guidebook" to the various characters and settings of the film, illustrated by Iris Compiet with text by S. T. Bende.